 4. Create a contact list of personnel with relevant responsibilities, such as system administrators and information security specialists.

 5. Collect relevant documents, including existing security policies, system records and manuals, previous audit results and logs, admin guidance documents, and system architecture documents.

-6. Assess individual controls and requirements in the NIST 800-171 document and record a statement for each.
+6. Assess individual requirements in the NIST 800-171 document and record a statement for each.